Franz1241/zoom-bak/README.md

    ZOOM_CLIENT_SECRET=your_zoom_client_secret
    ```

-4. **Configure the application:**
+5. **Configure the application:**
    Edit `config.yaml` to match your environment:
-   - Update the PostgreSQL connection URL
+   - Update the PostgreSQL connection URL (if not using Docker Compose)
    - Adjust directory paths as needed
    - Modify date ranges and API settings